Alamofire + AlamofireObjectMapper

 • If the refresh request fails, the app should delete all tokens and logout the user.
 If the app requires a logged in user, the app should show a login screen.

-Alamofire makes this kind of logic easy to implement, since it has a RequestRetrier protocol that we can implement and inject into Alamofire.
-It’s automatically notified about every failing request and lets you determine if a request should be retried or not.
+Alamofire makes this logic easy to implement with a RequestRetrier, which is a protocol that we can implement and inject into Alamofire.
+It’s automatically notified about all failing request and lets you determine if a request should be retried or not.

 Let’s demonstrate this by faking a failing request.
 First, add an auth route to ApiRoute, using auth as path.
 The static api will always give us the same auth token, but it’s good enough for demo purposes.